 No—you'll need a separate policy for your van in order to drive it legally.

-If you do use your van for personal purposes (even things as simple as driving down to the local shops or into town) then you won't be able to claim VAT back on it.
+Note, if you do use your van for personal purposes (even things as simple as driving down to the local shops or into town) then you won't be able to claim VAT back on the purchase of it.

 However, typically you are able to reclaim VAT on any business-related running/maintenance costs (such as repairs or parking fees) or any accessories you've added to the vehicle to support your business (such as internal racking or a dash cam).